Athletics at the 2012 Summer Olympics – Women's 1500 metres: Doping and aftermath

-In a 2017 story for U.S. sports media giant ESPN, American competitor Shannon Rowbury, who finished sixth, indicated she suspected that several of her opponents were using performance-enhancing drugs, but according to the story's writer Doug Williams "felt powerless to challenge other runners, even after the race." and "It's a bit mind-blowing to think that half of the field shouldn't have been there to begin with."
+In a 2017 story for ESPN, American competitor Shannon Rowbury, who finished sixth, said that she suspected that several of her opponents were using performance-enhancing drugs, but according to the story's writer Doug Williams "felt powerless to challenge other runners, even after the race" and "It's a bit mind-blowing to think that half of the field shouldn't have been there to begin with."

-Fourth-place runner Tatyana Tomashova received a two-year ban from 2008–2010 for manipulating doping samples and was banned after the Olympics for failing another drug test.
-In 2016, the IAAF reported that Ethiopian runner Abeba Aregawi, who initially finished the final in fifth place, had also failed a drug test, though she was reinstated in July.
+Fourth-place runner Tatyana Tomashova received a two-year ban from 2008 to 2010 for manipulating doping samples and was banned after the Olympics for failing another drug test.
+In 2016, the IAAF reported that Ethiopian runner Abeba Aregawi, who initially finished the final in fifth place, had failed a recent drug test, although she was reinstated in July based on exculpatory circumstances.

 Belarusian runner Natallia Kareiva, who finished seventh in the final, received a two-year ban in 2014 for doping after her biological passport showed abnormalities.
 This voided her result from the 2012 Olympics.

 Russian runner Yekaterina Kostetskaya was also sanctioned for doping in 2014, disqualifying her initial ninth-place finish.

-These developments meant that six of the race's top nine finishers were linked to PED usage.
-The aforementioned ESPN story called the race "one of the dirtiest in Olympic history."
+These developments meant that six of the race's top nine finishers were linked to performance-enhancing drug usage.
+The aforementioned ESPN story called the race "one of the dirtiest in Olympic history".

-In 2017, the IOC officially reassigned the gold medal to Maryam Yusuf Jamal, but pending the outcome of anti-doping proceedings against several lower-placed finishers the silver and bronze remain vacant.
+In 2017, the IOC officially reassigned the gold medal to Maryam Yusuf Jamal, but pending the outcome of anti-doping proceedings against several lower-placed finishers the silver and bronze remained vacant.

 In 2018, the IOC reallocated silver and bronze medals, upgrading Tomashova despite her doping suspension.
+However, in early September 2024, the CAS banned Tomashova for 10 years as a doping penalty following re-testing of her samples and stripped her of the silver medal.
+That brought the number of initial finishers to be subsequently disqualified for doping violations to five of twelve runners.

+In June 2025, the IOC Executive Board officially reallocated medals for the 1500m athletics event, as a result of disqualification of Tomashova, upgrading Abeba Aregawi to silver and Shannon Rowbury to bronze.
+Rowbury will finally physically receive her medal at the Los Angeles 2028 Summer Olympics - some 16 years after the race.

 Competition format

 The women's 1500 m competition consisted of heats (round 1), semifinals and a final.
-The first 6 competitors in each heat of round 1 along with the next six fastest overall qualified for the semifinals.
+The first six competitors in each heat, along with the next six fastest overall, qualified for the semifinals.
 In the semifinals the first five in each heat along with the next two fastest overall qualified for the final.
 There was a tie for the 12th fastest overall time and both athletes qualified for the final, making a total of 13 athletes.